 Never use the word Enterprise Architecture with Clients

-When you introduce the word Enterprise Architecture, Enterprise Engineering, or Architecture Principle or talk about other aspects of the theory, it all goes wrong.
-This is for mainly two reasons.
+When you introduce the word Enterprise Architecture, Enterprise Engineering, or Architecture Principle, or talk about other aspects of the theory, it all goes wrong.
+This is mainly for two reasons.
 Reason 1: the current wrong mainstream notion in the field of what's enterprise architecture (and it is also being continued by many entities that are making money with it).
 Reason 2: Architecture is a craft and cannot be explained within seconds, and to understand everything that goes behind architecture requires conceptual thinking and experience.

 In every training course, I tell Dragon1 users NOT TO USE THE WORD ENTERPRISE ARCHITECTURE anymore.
 (Like here, the title says Strategy and Transformation on this blueprint.)
 But what, then, do you say to your clients?
 Well, tell them the result.
 Tell them the business outcome.
 Tell them you are the one who can design and realize the best business solutions they need to execute their strategy.
 Because without the right business solutions, you CAN NOT execute your strategy.
 And yes, I say business solution because IT is only part of a business solution.